mpkuperman/mpkuperman.github.io/_pages/about.md

 <!-- More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

-I am a professional with 4+ years of experience in problem modelling, statistics, quantitative finance, data analysis, numerical techniques and programming.
+I am a professional with 4+ years of experience in problem modelling, statistics, quantitative finance, data science, numerical techniques and programming.

 Before starting my professional career I have studied Physics at University of Buenos Aires and Finance at University of San Andres.

-I am an EU citizen, eligible to work in EU.

 My technical skills include:
 - Programming Languages: Python, Julia, Matlab, C/C++.
 - Version control systems: Git.
 - Document preparation systems: Latex.